qmacro/managed-associations-in-cap/flow.md

 This should create various files and directories.

-## Start with the basic persistence layer artifacts and set up monitoring
+## 02 Start with the basic persistence layer artifacts and set up monitoring

+Branch: `02-start-with-the-basic-persistence-layer-artifacts-and-set-up-monitoring`.

 This is where we start the journey.
 Let's begin with just `Books` and `Authors` defined as entities in `db/schema.cds`, with no relationships between them.
 Some basic CSV data is all that we need.
 Note that at this point, no services are defined.